joshflchan/joshflchan.github.io/_posts/2019-02-13-doggo-sploot-instagram-bot.markdown

 - May have difficulty posting slideshow images on Instagram's web interface (1 for meme and 1 for advertisement).
 - Is it possible to store web-scraped images somewhere, perhaps personal VPS?

-*Update (02/14/4:16PM): My friend Ian found a private API with Nodejs: https://www.npmjs.com/package/instagram-private-api?fbclid=IwAR2NgCNnxgFHMWotBrPIi9PuAx_dwUHHM5bHXnZM70bgsL6AMojIsAIdwFs
+*Update (02/14/4:16PM): My friend Ian found a private API with Nodejs: https://www.npmjs.com/package/instagram-private-api?fbclid=IwAR2NgCNnxgFHMWotBrPIi9PuAx_dwUHHM5bHXnZM70bgsL6AMojIsAIdwFs*
-I can't believe I overlooked private APIs :sweat_smile:*

 **New Solution**: Same idea but with private API, hopefully will no longer require Selenium.
 ---